 Taxi Service in Galesburg and Monmouth: United American Cab

 The Taxi Service may be reached by telephoning 309-343-4444, 309-341-6161, 309-342-6161 or 309-371-1555.
 Service between Galesburg and Monmouth (up to 4 people and luggage) is about $25.
 Between Moline and Monmouth (up to 4 people and luggage) the charge is about $46.
 Please call if your group is 5 or more people at least 24 hours in advance.

 Where do I wait to be picked from up upon arrival?

-Upon arrival at the Peoria or Quad City airports, an orientation leader from Monmouth College will be there to greet you and provide transportation to the college.
-Please wait at the baggage claim area at Quad City International Airport (MLI) or the Peoria International Airport (PIA), and look for someone wearing a red T-shirt with “Monmouth College” written on it and holding a “Monmouth College” sign.
+Upon arrival at the Peoria or Moline airports, an orientation leader from Monmouth College will be there to greet you and provide transportation to the college.
+Please wait at the baggage claim area at Moline Airport (MLI) or the Peoria Airport (PIA), and look for someone wearing a red T-shirt with “Monmouth College” written on it, holding a “Monmouth College” sign.

 If you arrive at the Galesburg Train Station wait at the waiting area inside the Train Station and look for the same signs (red T-Shirt, Monmouth College sign)

 Can I arrive anywhere other than the specified locations?No. The college can only pick up students from the specified locations, so students need to make connections to the above mentioned airports or the Amtrak train and Bus stations mentioned above.
 The college does not meet students at Chicago O’Hare or Midway airports.